-The uppermost 2m to 8m of the Quarry faces are likely to be in partially weathered overburden.
-In order to stabilise these faces, the weathered/partially weathered material will be shaped to achieve a slope no steeper than 45°.
+The uppermost 0m to 8m of the Quarry faces consist of partially weathered overburden.
+In order to stabilise these faces, any weathered/partially weathered material will be shaped to achieve a slope no steeper than 45°.
 The shaped landform will be ripped parallel to the contour to maximise the potential for water and root penetration.